Foreign policy of the Biden administration: Russia

-The 2021–2022 crisis between Russia and Ukraine, which involved Russian troops build up along the border, resulted in renewed tensions between Russia and NATO.
-On December 30, 2021, Biden and Putin discussed the crisis over the course of a 50-minute phone call.
-Bilateral talks began in Geneva on January 10, 2022, to discuss concerns about Ukraine and Russia's concern of NATO postering in Eastern Europe.
-The talks were led by U.S. Deputy Secretary of State, Wendy Sherman.
+The 2021–2022 crisis between Russia and Ukraine, which involved Russian troops building up along the border, resulted in renewed tensions between Russia and NATO.
+In December 2021, Biden and Putin discussed the crisis over the course of a 50-minute phone call.
+Bilateral talks began in Geneva in January 2022, to discuss concerns about Ukraine and Russia's concern of NATO posturing in Eastern Europe.
+The talks were led by U.S. Deputy Secretary of State Wendy Sherman.
 Biden warned of a "distinct possibility" Russia would invade Ukraine.
 One week before the invasion, Biden said there was a "very high" risk Russia would invade, and Blinken spoke at a United Nations Security Council meeting, saying he wants to prevent a war, which he believed would start with a manufactured pretext for Russia to invade.

 Following the Russian invasion of Ukraine, Biden condemned Putin, calling him "the aggressor" and announcing additional sanctions on Russia.
-On February 25, the White House announced the US would personally sanction Putin and foreign minister Sergey Lavrov.
+On February 25, the White House announced the US would personally sanction Putin and Foreign Minister Sergey Lavrov.
 Sanctions on Putin's inner circle were increased in multiple rounds over the following months.
 On February 28, the Biden administration announced sanctions against Russia's central bank, prohibiting Americans from doing business with the bank and freezing the bank's assets.
 Additional sets of sanctions included a ban on Russian oil and gas imports.
 On April 6, 2022, the White House said that the U.S., alongside the G7 and EU, had imposed "the most impactful, coordinated, and wide-ranging economic restrictions in history" and that day announced new sanctions in response to the Bucha massacre.
-In May, the rest of the G7 also committed to a phase out of Russian oil.
+In May, the rest of the G7 also committed to a phase-out of Russian oil.
 The United States blocked various Russian bank entities.

 On 27 September 2022, White House press secretary Karine Jean-Pierre encouraged Russian men fleeing their home country to avoid being drafted to apply for asylum in the United States.
 In early 2023, the Biden administration resumed deportations of Russians who had fled Russia to avoid mobilization in the Russian invasion of Ukraine and political persecution.

 In October 2023, Biden asked Congress for $61 billion in funding for Ukraine during the Russian invasion of Ukraine.
 Biden signed a record $886 billion defense spending bill into law on December 22, 2023.